clementyung/clementyung.github.io/_posts/resources/2023-10-01-set-theory-seminar.md

 category: resource
 ---

-I organised (along with Brinda V., UofT) Student Set Theory and Combinatorics Seminar (SSTCS) for the academic year 2024-2025.
-SSTCS is a medium for graduate students to present and listen to talks given by their peers, focusing on set theory and combinatorics.
+I organised the Student Set Theory and Combinatorics Seminar (SSTCS) from Sep 2023 to Apr 2025, together with Brinda V. at the University of Toronto.
+SSTCS provides a platform for graduate students to present and attend talks by their peers on topics in set theory and combinatorics.
 The list of talks given can be found <a href="https://docs.google.com/spreadsheets/d/1iLanndI0f6N4-kQPJ8UF86NI6BQm_CQyuxQL2xP2GxE/edit?usp=sharing" target="_blank">here</a>.